Thick Soergel calculus in type A: Thick calculus

 \begin{remark} In type A, there is a nice choice of basis and dual basis known as \emph{Schubert polynomials}.
 The advantage of Schubert polynomials in type A is that one may choose other Schubert polynomials to form the dual basis.
 However, we never make any assumptions about the choice of basis in this paper. \end{remark}

 The internet contains numerous easily-obtained resources on Frobenius algebras and Schubert polynomials.

-Remember that the very thick trivalent vertex, seen as a map from $R \ot_{R^J} R \ot_{R^J} R \{-2d_J\} =B_J \ot B_J \to B_J$, applies the Demazure operator $\partial_J$ to the middle term, while seen as a map from $B_J \to B_J \ot B_J$, it adds $1$ as the middle term.
-We now list some relations which can be deduced from the previous discussion without too much effort, and are obvious generalizations of the one-color relations for $\mB_{\BS}$.
+As discussed above, the very thick trivalent vertex, seen as a map from $R \ot_{R^J} R \ot_{R^J} R \{-2d_J\} =B_J \ot B_J \to B_J$, applies the Demazure operator $\partial_J$ to the middle term, while seen as a map from $B_J \to B_J \ot B_J$, it adds $1$ as the middle term.
+We now list some relations which can be deduced from the previous discussion without too much effort, and are obvious generalizations of the one-color relations for $\DC$.
 Recall that a box with $f \in R$ inside represents multiplication by $f$.

 \psfrag{psf}{$f$} \psfrag{psdJf}{$\partial_J(f)$} \psfrag{psSigma}{ {$\sum$}} \psfrag{psgr}{$g_r$} \psfrag{psgdualr}{$g^*_r$}

 The last relation expresses the decomposition $B_J \ot B_J \cong \qJ B_J$.

 We make one further extension of the calculus.